Time-reparametrization invariances, multithermalization and the Parisi scheme: Properties derived from stochastic stability

 From which we immediately see that $R^{(n)} (\tau), C^{(n)}(\tau)$ satisfy fluctuation dissipation with the average temperature.
-Now, if $R (\tau), C(\tau)$ do not have a single temperature, then at equal times both pairs of observables have different temperatures (see Figure \ref{chi}).
+Now, if $R (\tau), C(\tau)$ do not have a single temperature, then at equal times both pairs of observables have different temperatures, because $C^{(n)}$ and $\chi^{(n)}$ become broader and broader with $n$, $X^{(n)}$ as is depicted in Figure 2.